 So, what are the best Cartoon Network games for Switch and mobile?
-Well, despite the outrageous fact that there isn’t a game based on Courage the Cowardly Dog, the many different franchises from CN have mustered up a wide range of genres over the years.
-A couple of great action games, some platformers, and plenty more.
+Well, despite the outrageous fact that there isn’t a game based on Courage the Cowardly Dog, the many different franchises from CN have mustered up a wide range of genres over the years including a couple of great action games, some platformers, and plenty more.

 Here’s our guide to the best Cartoon Network games for Switch and mobile.

-That’s it for now, we hope you found something great to play with our guide to the best Cartoon Network games for Nintendo Switch and mobile.
-For even more glorious gaming goodness, be sure to hop on over to our gigantic guide to the very best Switch games next.
+That’s it for now, we hope you found something great to play.
+For even more glorious gaming goodness, be sure to hop on over to our guides to the very best Switch games for kids, games like Animal Crossing, and free Switch games next.